-Blog: Trump’s Appointments Outshine Even the Gipper’s
+Blog: Trump’s appointments outshine even the Gipper’s

-Jonah Goldberg, doyen of the National Review’s Never-Trumpers, offered the following assessment of Donald Trump’s first hundred days:
+Jonah Goldberg, doyen of the National Review's NeverTrumps, offered the following assessment of Donald Trump's first hundred days:

 Here are some of the major ones, presented in an easy-to-compare chart: